Learn about faculty available to supervise this degree.

 A sample of critical writing: MA thesis or research paper or other writing, which the applicant considers representative of his or her best work.
 Either the sample research paper or the research proposal must be submitted in the target language of study.

 Demonstrate a high level of oral and written competence in the target language (CEFR level C1 or equivalent).
+The target languages of the program are French, Arabic, Chinese, German, Italian, Japanese, Russian and Spanish.

 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways: